WatForm/dashplus/app/src/main/antlr/grammarDoc.md

 - merged 'formula' and 'value', because 'ite' causes indirect left recursion between formula and value (starts with 'formula' in a 'value ite')
     - merged them to expr and ANTLR handles direct left recursion
     - need to check for usage of grammar rules (formula or value) in parser-visitors
-    - most rules can be distinguished by the operator tokens alone, with exceptions like 'ite', 'let', 'join' and 'box', and 'parenthesis'
+    - most rules can be distinguished by the operator tokens alone, with exceptions like 'ite', 'let', 'join' and 'bracket', and 'paren'
 - break expr into three parts (expr1, implies, expr2)
-    - because a 'ite's (ternary op) precedence is not handled correctly in the midst of other binop rules
+    - because 'ite's (ternary op) precedence is not handled correctly in the midst of other binop rules
     - other options tried:
         - 1) copying CUP; have a distinct expr type for every rule
             - relationExpr is right recursive and ANTLR is very inefficient when parsing relationExpr with other left recursive rules; frequent timeouts